outsinre/outsinre.github.com/_posts/2017-10-10-lets-encrypt.md

 With the *certbot* client, the only way to obtain a wildcard certificate from Let's Encrypt is using DNS Plugins.
 DNS plugins belong to the *authenticator* type but challenge you by DNS protocol.

 Basically, a DNS plugin uses a API token from the DNS platform to first add a TXT record and then remove that record, such that you are proved to own the domain name.
+Therefore, the DNS authenticator does not interfere in web server.

 For each DNS platform, *certbot* provodes a corresponding DNS plugin.
 DNS plugins are not installed by default.